thatoddmailbox/PrivateAuth/README.md

 For compatibility reasons, clients _MUST_ be able to ignore additional fields beyond what is specified here.
 That is, if a future revision of the specification adds additional fields, existing clients _MUST_ ignore the additions.

 ## Permissions
 PrivateAuth adds the concept of _permissions_: arbitrary strings associated with a user that can be interpreted by clients.
-Permissions _SHOULD_ be always in lowercase, and _MUST_ be verified in a case-insensitive manner.
+Permissions _SHOULD_ always be in lowercase, and _MUST_ be verified by clients in a case-insensitive manner.

 ### Conventions
 _This section is non-normative._

-While the specification does not strictly impose requirements on what permission strings look like, the convention is to user the client's name, a colon (`:`), and a descriptive string of the permission.
+While the specification does not impose requirements on what permission strings look like, the convention is to use the client's name, a colon (`:`), and a descriptive string of the permission.
 If some hierarchy is needed in the descriptive string, a period (`.`) may be used.

 For example, a client named "SampleApp" might look for the permissions `sampleapp:read`, `sampleapp:write`, and `sampleapp:admin`.
 A cloud storage client named "DifferentApp" might have permissions `differentapp:documents.read`, `differentapp:documents.write`, `differentapp:photos.read`, and `differentapp:photos.write`.

 A client _SHOULD_ report an error if it finds a permission with its application name that it does not recognize, to protect against configuration errors.
+Clients _SHOULD NOT_ depend on permissions that belong to other clients.

-## Roles
+### Roles
 _This section is non-normative._

 The PrivateAuth specification does not include the concept of roles for a user.
 However, endpoints _MAY_ implement this concept by allowing an administrator to define roles as lists of permissions, and then allow assigning users to those roles.